-The Housatonic Community College Foundation is committed to the education of all HCC students.
+The Housatonic Community College Foundation ("HCC Foundation") is committed to the education of all Housatonic Community College ("HCC") students.
 To this end, financial assistance is available for tuition and fees based on academic achievement and financial need as determined by the Scholarship Committee of the Foundation Board of Directors.

 Information about scholarship applications and deadlines is publicized regularly throughout the HCC community.
-For our HCC scholarships, preference is given to students in good academic standing with a GPA of 3.0 or higher and who have completed at least 9 credits at Housatonic.
-Students are notified when applications are available and when the deadlines are for submitting them.
+For our HCC scholarships, preference is given to students in good academic standing with a GPA of 3.0 or higher and who have completed at least nine credits at Housatonic.
 It is required that all students apply for financial aid before applying for scholarships.